 The Victorian Court of Appeal has delivered its eagerly awaited decision in the Lacrosse Tower Fire appeal.
 The Court allowed one ground of appeal that was raised by the building surveyor but dismissed all other proposed grounds of appeal.
 In a subsequent decision the Court reduced the building surveyor’s liability from 33% to 30% and increased the fire engineer’s liability from 39% to 42% The Court’s determination has wide ranging implications, not just in the building and construction industry but for professional negligence claims generally.
-The appeal considered a range of issues including the interpretation of the Building Code of Australia, the standard of care for various professionals in ACPO claims, apportionment under Part IVAA of the Wrongs Act 1958 and the peer professional opinion defense.
+The appeal considered a range of issues including the interpretation of the Building Code of Australia, the standard of care for various professionals in ACP claims, apportionment under Part IVAA of the Wrongs Act 1958 and the peer professional opinion defence.
 In this article Clyde & Co partner Mark Attard and Sarah Metcalfe, Special Counsel consider the implications of this case.

 On 24 November 2014 a fire broke out at Lacrosse apartment buildings in Docklands, Melbourne.
 The fire quickly spread through the external cladding of the building.
 The cladding used in construction was an aluminum composite panel (ACP) with a 100% polyethylene core, known as Alucobest.
 The damage caused to the building was extensive with claimed losses exceeding $12 million.

 In 2016 the building’s owners commenced proceedings at the Victorian Civil and Administrative Tribunal against the builder LU Simon, alleging that the builder had breached its statutory warranties by supplying ACPs that were not compliant with e Building Code.
 The builder subsequently joined various project consultants involved in the project, the architect, the fire engineer, and the building surveyor, together with occupants of the unit where the fire started.